no-sec-marko/Dradis-Client/README.md

 GNU Lesser General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with PyDradis3-ng.
+You should have received a copy of the GNU Lesser General Public License along with Dradis-Client.
 If not, see <http://www.gnu.org/licenses/>.